 When operating systems are deployed in their default state it can lead to an insecure operating environment that may allow an adversary to gain an initial foothold on networks.
 Many configuration settings exist within operating systems to allow them to be configured in a secure state in order to minimise this security risk.
-As such, the Australian Cyber Security Centre (ACSC) and vendors often produce hardening guidance to assist in hardening the configuration of operating systems.
-Note, however, in situations where ACSC and vendor hardening guidance conflicts, preference should be given to implementing ACSC hardening guidance.
+As such, the Australian Cyber Security Centre (ACSC) and vendors often produce guidance to assist in hardening the configuration of operating systems.
+Note, however, in situations where ACSC and vendor guidance conflicts, preference should be given to implementing ACSC hardening guidance.

-Control: ISM-1409; Revision: 2; Updated: Jun-23; Applicability: All; Essential Eight: N/A ACSC and vendor hardening guidance for operating systems is implemented.
+Control: ISM-1409; Revision: 1; Updated: Sep-18; Applicability: All; Essential Eight: N/A ACSC and vendor guidance is implemented to assist in hardening the configuration of operating systems.